 Our fiction list includes some of the most outstanding debuts of the past few years, from crime to literary fiction.
 We recently launched the career of Elizabeth Haynes, whose debut novel was Amazon’s Best Book of the Year 2011 and selected for TV Book Club 2012.
-Into the Darkest Corner has sold over 200,000 copies in the UK alone and is now a New York Times bestseller.
+Into the Darkest Corner has sold over a quarter of a million copies in the UK alone and is now a New York Times bestseller.
 A film is underway and translation rights have been sold into more than 30 countries.

 Among other successful Myriad debuts are London Triptych by Jonathan Kemp (winner of the Authors’ Club Best First Novel Award), Glasshopper by Isabel Ashdown (Observer Best Debut Novels of the Year and Evening Standard Best Books of the Year), A Kind of Vanishing by Lesley Thomson (winner of The People’s Book Prize), The Cloths of Heaven by Sue Eckstein (dramatised on BBC Radio 4’s Woman’s Hour) and Genie and Paul by Natasha Soobramanien (Guardian Books of the Year and Foyles’ Best Fiction of 2012).
 Our books regularly appear on the Best of the Year lists and prize listings.